rishabh7823/advanced-DCDC/README.md

                                                                                                                                                                    -VSD-IAT

-* another of same circuit it has FF1,FF2,1,2{gates} CLOCK1,CLOCK2,OUTPUT,INPUT
+* another pair of same circuit it has FF1,FF2,1,2{gates} CLOCK1,CLOCK2,OUTPUT,INPUT
 * it will look like this

   <img width="409" alt="Screenshot 2024-03-27 153314" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/1a887cff-bc5f-4242-b121-ab4d653c8167">